NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 SQLite3 is a console utility for working with SQLite from DBMS developers.
 It starts and works on the command line, in the operating system console.
 You can download versions for Windows, Mac OS, and Linux.

 In terms of functionality, SQLite3 is a client program for client-server applications.
-With its help, you can enter and send queries to the database: create, modify, get or delete a table.
+With its help, you can enter and send queries to the database: create, modify, get, or delete a table.
 The difference is that it does not access a separate server process, but rather the SQLite engine built into the application.

 You can write SQL code in SQLite3: the utility will send a request to the kernel, and receive and display the result.